psrpinto/rev2-master-keyboard/README.md

 ### Port D - CC (NRPN)
 - Thru CC (NRPN) messages on Channels 1 and 2 back to Device.
-- Thru CC (NRPN) messages on Channels 1 and 2 to Port B.
+- Thru CC (NRPN) messages on Channels 1 and 2 to Port A.

 ### Port D - Clock
-- Thru Clock messages to Port B.
+- Thru Clock messages to Port A.

 ### Port D - Keyboard
-- Thru Note On, Note Off, Pressure, Pitch Bend, Poly Aftertouch and Modwheel to Port A
+- Thru Note On, Note Off, Pressure, Pitch Bend, Poly Aftertouch and Modwheel to Port B

 ## Rev2 Global Settings
 Rev2 global settings should be set as follows: